SpeciesFileGroup/taxonpages/src/modules/home/content/home.md

 ---
-title: Orthoptera Species File
+title: The title
 lead: Taxa from your imagination to the web
-project: Orthoptera Species File
+project: Your project
 ---

 # {{frontmatter.title}}